-- d.
-Startup Corporation had a \$50,000 loss this year. - e.
-The Walker Family Trust earned \$500 of income this year.
+d.
+Startup Corporation had a \$50,000 loss this year.

+e.
+The Walker Family Trust earned \$500 of gross income this year.

-90. For the 2013 tax returns, indicate when the statute of limitation expires and why.
+90) For the 2018 tax returns, indicate when the statute of limitation expires and why.

 a.
-Phoenix filed his tax return on February 28, 2014.
+Phoenix filed his tax return on February 28, 2019.

 b.
-Jill and Randy filed their tax return on August 16, 2014.
+Jill and Randy filed their tax return on August 16, 2019.

 c.
-Although required to file, Catherine chose not to file a tax return this year because she was expecting a tax refund and could not pull together all the information needed to file the return.d.
-Jerry filed his tax return on May 22, 2014 but has accidentally underreported his taxable income by 30%.
+Although required to file, Catherine chose not to file a tax return this year because she was expecting a tax refund and could not pull together all the information needed to file the return. d.
+Jerry filed his tax return on May 22, 2019 but has accidentally underreported his gross income by 30%.

-91. For the 2013 tax returns, indicate when the statute of limitation expires and why.
+91) For the 2018 tax returns, indicate when the statute of limitation expires and why.

 a.
-Simon filed his tax return on April 10, 2014.
+Simon filed his tax return on April 10, 2019.

 b.
-Billy and Barbara filed their tax returns late on December 1, 2014.
+Billy and Barbara filed their tax returns late on December 1, 2019.

 c.
 Pearson earns a living through various illegal activities.
-He filed his tax return on March 14, 2014 but did not report his illegal income on his tax return.
+He filed his tax return on March 14, 2019 but did not report his illegal income on his tax return.

 d.
-Luther filed his tax return on July 17, 2014 but has accidentally underreported his taxable gross income by 20%.
+Luther filed his tax return on July 17, 2019 but has accidentally underreported his gross income by 20%.

-92. For the following tax returns, identify the method the IRS likely used to select the return for audit.
+92) For the following tax returns, identify the method the IRS likely used to select the return for audit.